 - How often you typically need care

-- What doctors and hospital systems you want to have included in your plan, and more generally, how much latitude you want to have in choosing your healthcare providers
+- Which doctors and hospital systems you want to have included in your plan

-- What prescriptions you need to have covered
+- Which prescriptions you need to have covered

 - Your tax bracket